wenwenm183/Circadian_Genes_Benchmark/README.md

 ## Introduction

-Many methods have been developed to identify circadian gene.
+Many methods have been developed to identify circadian gene. d